Characterization of Talagrand's transport-entropy inequalities in metric spaces: From modified log-Sobolev inequality to transport-entropy inequality

-\begin{proof}[Proof of Theorem \ref{OV-thm}] Our aim is to use Herbst's argument together with Proposition \ref{p11}.
-Let $n\in \N^*$; according to Lemma \ref{locally Lip} below, for any bounded function $f:X^n\to\R$, the function $Q_{\alpha,n}f$ is separately locally Lipschitz (recall that the inf-convolution operator $Q_{\alpha,n}$ is defined by \eqref{Q dim n}).
-Fix a non-negative bounded continuous function $f: X^n \to \mathbb{R}^+$.
-Applying \eqref{mlsi+} to $tQ_{\alpha,n}f$, $t>0$, and using Lemma \ref{lem:gradient+} below together with the fact that $f\geq 0$, one gets
+\begin{pf*}{Proof of Theorem~\ref{OV-thm}} Our aim is to use Herbst's argument (see, e.g., \cite {ledoux,helffer,ane}) together with Proposition~\ref{p11}.
+Let $n\in\N^*$; according to Lemma~\ref{locallyLip} below, for any bounded function $f\dvtx X^n\to\R$, the function $Q_{\alpha,n}f$ is separately locally Lipschitz [recall that the inf-convolution operator $Q_{\alpha,n}$ is defined by \eqref{Qdimn}].
+Fix a nonnegative bounded continuous function $f\dvtx X^n \to\mathbb {R}^+$.
+Applying \eqref{mlsi+} to $tQ_{\alpha,n}f$, $t>0$, and using Lemma~\ref{lemgradient+} below together with the fact that $f\geq0$, one gets

 Now, we proceed with the Herbst argument.
-Set $H(t)=\int e^{tQ_{\alpha,n}f}d\mu^n$, $t>0$.
-Since $\ent_{\mu^n}\left(e^{tQ_{\alpha,n}f}\right) = tH'(t) - H(t) \log H(t)$, the latter can be rewritten as
+Set $H(t)=\int e^{tQ_{\alpha ,n}f}\,d\mu^n$, $t>0$.
+Since $\ent_{\mu^n} (e^{tQ_{\alpha,n}f} ) = tH'(t) - H(t) \log H(t)$, the latter can be rewritten as

 Set $W(t)=\frac{1}{t} \log(H(t))$, $t>0$, so that the previous differential inequality reduces to